lszzy/FWFramework/docs/README.md

 	* Easily customizable UI plug-ins, including pop-up windows, toast, empty interface, pull-down refresh, image selection and other plug-ins
 	* Completely replaceable network images and network request layer, compatible with SDWebImage, Alamofire, etc. by default
 	* Automatically updated AutoLayout chain layout, commonly used UI view components are all available
-	* Extensible Model, View, and Controller architecture encapsulation to quickly write business code
+	* Extensible Model, View, and Controller architecture encapsulation for quick writing of business codes
 	* Compatible with SwiftUI, easily implement UIKit and SwiftUI hybrid interface development
+    * Compatible with Swift 6, quickly write more robust, less crash-prone, and thread-safe code
 	* Any replaceable fw. code prefix, commonly used Toolkit methods, Theme, multi-language processing
 	* Everything you want is available here